holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> A simple nmap scan will show us any open ports.
 G> One of the ports is 3632, with the `distcc` (distributed compiler, useful for speeding up source code compilation) daemon listening.
 G>
-G> Let us check to see if Metasploit knows about any `distcc` exploits?
+G> Let's check to see if Metasploit is aware of any `distcc` exploits.
 G>
 G>
 G> `msfconsole`